-The Visual Arts Commission exists to select and preserve visual art in public places for the public good.
-The Commission seeks to incorporate visual art into various dimensions of city planning, encourages the efforts of local artists, and provides advice and assistance in the fielding of public arts competitions.
+The Public Art Commission exists to select and preserve visual art in public places for the public good.
+The Commission seeks to incorporate public art into various dimensions of city planning, encourages the efforts of local artists, and provides advice and assistance in the fielding of public arts competitions.
 By enhancing the vitality and identity of the community, the Commission strives to enhance the quality of life of those who live in or visit the city of Cedar Rapids.
 The Commission desires the involvement of the community in selecting, dedicating, preserving and in some cases financing the artwork.

 General Meeting & Member Information